United States Masters in Math, Science & Engineering Programs | Masters in STEM Education

 An Undergraduate degree may have given you a generalized experience of the STEM disciplines - science, technology, engineering and math -and you are now ready to refine your technical skills, problem solving and computational abilities.
 With all the potential choices, reviewing your options can seem daunting unless you have a plan.

 First of all, realize that each university has its own unique features, admissions protocol, and requirements.
 Make sure to ascertain what these are rather than assuming there is a common standard.
 Some masters programs in these fields require you to have a Bachelor’s degree in the same subject; others may allow students from related academic disciplines.

 On average, if you study full time, earning your masters in these branches of learning is a 2-year process, but some universities offer somewhat longer programs that lead to earning both a bachelor’s degree and a master’s degree.[i]

-Many Masters in Math Science and Engineering programs require a combination of traditional classroom learning; work in laboratories, and fieldwork.
+Many Masters in Math Science and Engineering programs require a combination of traditional classroom learning; work in laboratories, and

-KNOW?
+DID YOU KNOW?
 Many colleges and universities advise or require mathematics students to take courses in a related field, such as computer science, engineering, physics, or statistics.[ii]

 What Types of Masters in Math Science and Engineering Programs may be available on campus?

 Masters in Math Science and Engineering programs span a wide variety of categories and some of these have concentrations as well.
 It is often the case that there is more variety in terms of what is available onsite than in the online format.

 - Chemical Engineering

 - Engineering Management